-Google has this week published new images to its Google Street View service that reveal the Large Hadron Collider in all its glory, allowing you to experience a virtual tour of the site from the comfit of your browser.
+Google has this week published new images to its Google Street View service that reveal the Large Hadron Collider in all its glory, allowing you to experience a virtual tour of the site from the comfort of your browser.

-The Large Hadron Collider was constructed in a tunnel 27 kilometres or 17 miles in circumference, and is 175 metres or 574 ft beneath the ground at the Franco-Swiss border near Geneva, Switzerland.
-To learn more and view the new Large Hadron Collider Street View images jump over to the Google Street View website.
+To learn more and view the new Large Hadron Collider Street View images, jump over to the Google Street View website.

 Source: Register